Admission & Registration

 Blended learning combines both traditional (face-to-face) classrooms with online coursework.
 This type of class can be structured a variety of ways, but typically it meets in the classroom once a week, and then the student completes the rest of the week's activities online.
 This provides a more flexible schedule, but keeps the personal touch of face-to-face meeting time.
 Because of the added online coursework, students can finish the same hours and the same course rigors with half the time or less being spent in the classroom.

-Carl Sandburg College works cooperatively with the various high schools within the Sandburg district that wish to provide college-level courses for their students during the junior and senior years.
+Carl Sandburg College works cooperatively with the high schools within the Sandburg district who wish to provide college-level courses for their students.
 Dual credit allows eligible students to receive both high school and college credit for successfully completing college-level courses.
-These college courses may be offered at the high school location or the student may attend at one of the Carl Sandburg College campuses.
+These college courses may be offered at the high school location, online, or the student may attend at one of the Carl Sandburg College campuses.
 Students must have the permission of the high school and obtain sufficient scores on a placement test to enroll in college courses.
 For detailed information, please contact the Welcome Center 309-345-3500 or firstname.lastname@example.org .

 Carl Sandburg College is a participant in the Illinois Articulation Initiative.
 The General Education Core Curriculum was incorporated into the Associate in Arts and Associate in Science degrees effective Summer 1998.
 Since completion of the Associate in Fine Arts (A.F.A.) degrees does not complete the Illinois Transferable General Education Core Curriculum (IAI GECC), students will need to complete the general education requirements of the school to which they transfer.
 For further information about IAI, go to the Web site at www.itransfer.org.